Clennon Lakes

 Volunteer group restoring the bays finest wetland nature reserve back to its former glory.

-Our Story
+Our Story so far

 Clennon Valley lakes were created in the early 1980’s providing a place for people and wildlife.
 The nature reserve areas were fenced, planted with saplings and a path laid around providing a place for people and wildlife.